Skip to main content

 Annually, La Plaza hosts over 150,000 people through its core programming.
 Its mission is to catalyze creativity and empower community.
 They do this by uplifting East San José’s rich diversity through authentic placekeeping and relevant multicultural productions.

 The expansion will increase cultural programming and bring needed family wellness services which will be provided by SOAC’s equity partner Gardner Health Services.
-Future development includes affordable housing on the King parking lot and commercial space for local businesses and community-based providers on La Plaza’s six acres.
+Future development opportunities includes affordable housing on the King parking lot and commercial space for local businesses and community-based providers on La Plaza’s six acres.

 Learn more about La Avenida and SOAC here